sabarisun/Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools/README.md

-# Ex.No:04 Design-Implementation-of-6T---SRAM-Cell-using-Cadence-EDA-Tools
+# Ex No: 05 Design-Implementation-of-1-Bit-Full-Adder-using-Cadence-Tools

 ## Aim:

-To design and implement a 6T SRAM (Static Random-Access Memory) cell using Cadence EDA tools, simulate its functionality, and analyze key performance parameters such as read/write operations, power consumption, and stability to understand its behavior in memory design.
+To design and implement a 1-bit full adder circuit using Cadence EDA tools and to understand its behavior in digital arithmetic operations.

 ## Tools Required: